Mathématique: Chapter 78

 Young lifted his eyebrows, tucked his chin, and gave Eli a this-better-be-good stare.

-“The term ‘Planetary Asset’ is dehumanizing and we formally object to it,” his intern informed the group.
+“The term ‘Planetary Asset’ is dehumanizing, and we object to it.”
+Eli stepped to Rush’s shoulder in solidarity.

 Rush rolled his eyes.

 Young didn’t favor Eli’s remark with the courtesy of a reply.
 He turned back to SG-68.
 “Unfortunately for us,” he growled, “these two are civilians.
-That means that they have a lot of latitude in terms of what they can do and where they can go.
+On Atlantis, they’ll have a lot of latitude in terms of what they can do and where they can go.
 Our top priority is to ensure their safety.”

 Young got crisp acknowledgements from Greer and James.
 Ginn was half a beat behind.

-“It’s about a fifteen minute trip to Midway, as our matter patterns transfer through a programmatically linked series of interstellar gates.
-All the gates sequentially dial.
-We won’t experience that time passing; you walk in, you walk out.
-Don’t stop when you get to the other side, just keep walking until you reach the end of the ramp.”
+Young glowered at Eli, then continued.
+“It’s about a fifteen minute trip to Midway.
+Our matter patterns will transfer through a programmatically linked series of interstellar gates.
+All gates sequentially dial.
+We won’t experience time passing or the independent gate transits; from your perspective, you walk through here, you walk out at Midway.
+Don’t stop when you get to the other side.
+Keep walking until you reach the end of the ramp.”

 “On the space station?”
 Eli laughed.
 “The space station ramp.
-That’s the ramp I’m gonna ‘keep walking down’ so I don’t get in anyone’s way?
-The space station’s ramp.”
+That’s the ramp I’m gonna ‘keep walking’ along so I don’t get in anyone’s way?
+The space station ramp.”

 Rush considered reining his intern in, but, truth be told, he was quite enjoying watching Young do it.

-Rush looked away and bit the inside of his cheek to hold his straight face.
+Rush looked away and bit the inside of his cheek to hold back a smirk.

 “Greer.
 Ginn.”
 Young motioned at the ramp.
 “You’re up.”